Advanced Therapy for Abdominal Scarring and Adhesions

 According to one source, abdominal adhesions cause 65% to 75% of small bowel occlusions, and 15-20% of female infertility.
 In some cases, abdominal adhesions can cause back pain and pelvic disorders due to their restrictive effect on biomechanics in the lumbopelvic region.
 They may also cause gait deficits and postural issues.

-Adhesions can also cause intestinal obstructions that can be life-threatening and require immediate medical intervention.
+Adhesions can cause life-threatening intestinal obstructions that require immediate medical intervention.
 Adhesions and scar tissue can create a difficult environment for future surgeries, prolonging the length and complexity of procedures, and extending recovery time for the patient.

 • Ultrasound renders real-time images — patients can be assessed on-site, with no waiting for lab results.